transparency-dev/trillian-tessera/deployment/live/aws/codelab/README.md

 This codelab helps you bring a test Trillian Tessera stack on AWS, and to use it running a test personality server on an EC2 VM.
-The Tessera test stack will be comprised of an Aurora RDS MySQL database and a private S3 bubket.
+The Tessera test stack will be comprised of an Aurora RDS MySQL database and a private S3 bucket.
 This codelab will also guide you to connect both the RDS instance and the S3 bucket to your VM.

 ## Prerequisites